clemson-cal/app-binary2d/README.md

 buffer  # Source terms due to driving in the buffer region cooling # Energy losses due to cooling (zeros in isothermal mode)
 ```
-Each of these data members represents the time-integrated conserved quantities added a given block by one of the source terms.
-The data type is the same as the data structure of conserved quantities: 3-component or isothermal or 4-component energy-conserving.
-For example, to load the amount of x and y momentum added to block (0, 0) by the gravitational force of the primary, you would write
+Each of these data members represents the time-integrated conserved quantities added to a given block by one of the source terms.
+The data type is the same as the data structure of conserved quantities: 3 components in isothermal mode and 4 components in energy-conserving mode.
+To load the amount of x and y momentum added to block (0, 0) by the gravitational force of the primary, you would write
 ```Python
 source_t = h5f['state']['solution']['0:000-000']['integrated_source_terms']
 fx_grav1 = source_t['grav1']['1']